CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 - The switch uses hardware time stamping to capture timestamps from an Ethernet frame at the physical layer.
 This allows PTP to account for delays in message transfer and greatly improves the accuracy of time synchronization.
 - IPv4 and IPv6 UDP PTP packets are supported.
 - Only a single PTP domain per network is supported.
+- PTP is supported on layer 3 interfaces, trunk ports, and VLANs.
+PTP is not supported on bonds.
 - You can isolate PTP traffic to a non-default VRF.
-- PTP is supported on layer 3 interfaces, trunk ports, and VLANs.
-However, PTP is not supported on bonds.
-- You can enable PTP on the default VRF or a non-default VRF to isolate the PTP traffic.
 <!--- Multicast and mixed message mode is supported; unicast only message mode is *not* supported.-->
 {{%/notice%}}